To this day, when someone mentions a rainbow, most of us will have fleeting thoughts of a pot of gold.

 In actual fact…similar to the cabbage soup and juice diets, drinking water won’t “melt” fat, but it is essential to a healthy diet.
 Drinking two litres of water is highly recommended for both weight management as well as overall health.

 Much of the time we confuse thirst for hunger, causing us to eat more than we need to.
 By drinking water throughout the day we are keeping our bodies feeling full and alert.
 Water also helps us flush toxins out of our bodies.

 You may experience withdrawal symptoms such as headaches or skin breakouts during your first few days of giving up sugary foods.
 Drinking plenty of water will ease these symptoms by detoxifying your systems.

-Weight loss myth 5: Natural sugars such as honey are fine to use during a diet
+Popular weight loss myth 5: Natural sugars such as honey are fine to use during a diet

 In actual fact… natural sugars and sweeteners such as honey and maple syrup definitely have their own health benefits and are a much healthier alternative to refined sugars.
 However, they too have their own calorie content with some being as high as 64 calories per tablespoon.